Duality of Hoffman constants: Abstract

-As an interesting application, we show a striking identity between the Hoffman constants of {\em box-constrained} feasibility problems with a similar primal-dual format, but where one of the reference sets is a box and the other is a linear subspace.
-We also establish a surprising identity between Hoffman constants of box-constrained feasibility problems and the chi condition measures for weighted least-squares problems.
+where $A\in \R^{m\times n}$, and $R\subseteq \R^n$ and $S\subseteq \R^m$ are {\em reference} polyhedral cones, with respective dual cones $R^*\subseteq \R^n$ and $S^*\subseteq \R^m$.
+Our approach relies on an exact characterization of Hoffman constants and introduces a novel {\em Hoffman duality inequality} for polyhedral set-valued mappings.
+These two fundamental results also yield a striking identity between the Hoffman constants of {\em box-constrained} feasibility problems, which feature a similar primal-dual structure with a box and a linear subspace as reference sets.
+Additionally, we establish a surprising identity between the Hoffman constants of box-constrained feasibility problems and the chi condition measures for weighted least-squares problems.